Media releases we issued on the H7N6 detection in Otago

 - note how many are sick or freshly dead, and the total number present.

-We will take the details and an incursion investigator will be in contact with you.
+We will take the details and an animal health specialist will be in contact with you.
 Follow any instructions from MPI for handling of sick or dead birds.

 Fact sheets